 Numerous industries use air heaters to provide heat, assist in the drying process, or reduce humidity in the atmosphere.
 Industries that benefit from the assistance of air heaters include automotive, packaging, sealing, laminating, drying, welding, plastics, and shrink fitting.
 In addition to industrial settings, air heaters are used in homes in the form of furnaces or portable space heaters.
 Other contexts include climate control systems within office spaces, institutions, and stores.
-The appropriate size and shape of the air heater depends on the size of the room and the type of industry that is using it.
+The appropriate size and shape of the air heater depends on the size of the room and the type of industry using it.
 There are some industries such as the plastics welding industry that greatly benefit, if not require, more than one air heater to work together.
-Industrial sized air heaters have the ability to precisely regulate control the air temperature in order for welded plastic to effectively melt and dry.
+Industrial-sized air heaters have the ability to precisely regulate the air temperature for welded plastic to effectively melt and dry.
 Applications such as shrink wrapping machines use air heaters to heat plastic so it effectively conforms and adheres to the item it is packaging.

 Every building, industrial or residential, features a heating ventilation system made up of a series of ducts.
 These systems help to maintain a controlled climate within the building by regulating the amount of hot and cold air being circulated.
-The network of ducts are connected to not only each other, but to at least one unit that produces hot or cool air.
+The network of ducts are connected not only to each other, but to at least one unit that produces hot or cool air.
 Most heating and cooling systems are automatic and programmed to where it maintains a specific temperature.

+Air heaters are constructed by installing a heating element in an enclosure.
+The heating element remains stationary, while its air ducts expose sections of the heating element to the circulating air by rotating alternately.
+Heating elements vary from heater to heater, but most of them are found in the form of wires or coils.
 Solar powered air heaters are a recommended alternative to electric air heaters due to how much more cost effective they are.
-Solar heaters consist of panels that are placed on walls, windows, or on top of roofs.
+Solar heaters consist of panels placed on walls, windows, or on top of roofs.
 The panels are then heated by solar radiation, and the heated air is directed through a series of ducts.
 The heated air can be effectively circulated and prevented from flowing back into the panel by placing blowers and dampers in the room.
 Solar air heaters are cost effective in the long term, although the initial installation cost tends to be more expensive.